What is a home equity line of credit?

-As you pay down your line of credit balance, the interest you're charged every month will adjust down.
-If you have a zero line of credit balance, then you won't have to pay any interest charges.
+As you pay down your line of credit balance, the interest you are charged every month will adjust down.
+If you have a zero balance, then you won't have to pay any interest charges.

 Some lenders may charge a fixed monthly fee regardless of the balance on a home equity line of credit.
 Be sure to go over any potential fees with your lender when you're opening up a HELOC.

 Can I buy a home using a home equity line of credit and a mortgage?